Using e-paper technology in remote messaging systems

 By Rei Vilo

 Being able to send simple one-way messages to friends or family to remind them about important events is really useful.
-But we’re not taking about sticking a post-it onto the fridge and hoping for the best – messaging systems have come a long way since the invention of the famous sticky note over 40 years ago!
+But we are not talking about sticking a post-it on the fridge and hoping for the best.
+Messaging systems have come a long way since the invention of the famous sticky note over 40 years ago.
 There are situations where a low-power remote messaging display, which can be wirelessly updated, can be a lifeline for providing daily reminders.
-And e-paper displays (EPDs), based on e-ink technology, have features such as bi-stable, sunlight readable screens which lend them to being the perfect choice as an unobtrusive method of displaying information.
+E-paper displays (EPDs) are based on e-ink technology.
+Their bi-stable, sunlight-readable screens make them the perfect unobtrusive choice for displaying information.

 Assisting the elderly to live independently

-One key group of people for whom a remote display messaging system would be very beneficial are senior citizens who wish to maintain an independent lifestyle.
-Helping the elderly to live independently is a problem in many Western societies which struggle to cope with the needs of their aging populations.
+Senior citizens who wish to maintain an independent lifestyle are one key group who would benefit greatly from a remote display messaging system.
+Helping the elderly to live independently is a challenge in many Western societies struggling with aging populations.
 Age-related forgetfulness means that senior citizens are often reliant on family members or care-givers to prompt them to do things.
-A straightforward push messaging system would enable caregivers to provide support like sending reminders to take medication or to attend a hospital appointment.
-It would also allow the caregiver/family member to jog the elderly person’s memory that a family member’s birthday is coming up or remind them they will have a visitor the next day.
-These simple reminders can make a big difference in helping the person feel in control of their life instead of confused and upset about their forgetfulness.
+A straightforward push messaging system lets caregivers send reminders to take medication or attend hospital appointments.
+It could also remind the elderly person of upcoming family birthdays or that a visitor is expected the next day.
+These simple reminders help the person feel in control of their life, rather than confused or upset by forgetfulness.

 Other use cases for EPDs

 E-paper displays are extremely versatile, and there is also scope for this type of technology to be applied to many other use cases.
-For example, in an office environment, messaging units could go on desks to provide details of upcoming meetings, news updates from the CEO or could even deliver regular motivational messages.
+In an office environment, desk-mounted messaging units could show upcoming meetings, CEO news updates, or motivational messages.
 A wall-mounted unit outside a meeting room could give information on when the room is booked or available and what equipment is provided inside.
-And in a restaurant, for example, an EPD screen could display details of daily specials or menus and can be updated wirelessly whenever changes need to be made.
+In a restaurant, an EPD screen can display daily specials or menus and be updated wirelessly at any time.

 Elements of a simple messaging system